-Listing the colleges in random or alphabetical order will not do any good, since the colleges will continue to assume that the first school in the list is the student's first choice.
-The aggregate statistics for the college's application pool demonstrate a strong correlation between the position of the college in the FAFSA's list of colleges and the chances the student will enroll if admitted.
-This allows a college to use FAFSA order to improve the college's yield by admitting only students who list the college in the first few positions on the FAFSA.
+Listing the colleges in random or alphabetical order on other financial aid forms will not do any good, since the colleges will continue to assume that the first school in the list is the student's first choice.
+The aggregate statistics for the college's application pool demonstrate a strong correlation between the position of the college in the list of colleges and the chances the student will enroll if admitted.
+This allows a college to use the order listed to improve the college's yield by admitting only students who list the college in the first few positions on other financial aid forms.
+The first three positions matter most.
+The order of the colleges listed in the fourth through tenth positions on other financial aid forms generally will not have a big influence on college admissions and financial aid decisions.